chriskirknielsen/chriskirknielsen.com/src/en/posts/2023-02-25-animate-an-svg-inner-stroke/index.md

 This allows me to define a path as a clip, and then later reference the path itself as a regular shape.
 Gosh, SVG is so cool.

 Anyways, so I have my clips defined, now I need to add the shapes.
 Easy enough, I'll use `<use>`!
-Set the `clip-path` attribute and that's all I need in the markup section.
+Set the `href` and `clip-path` attributes, and that's all I need in the markup section.

 ```html
 <use href="#letter-c-path" clip-path="url(#letter-c-clip)"/>
 ```

+{% callout %}
+I'm being a little lazy and using SVG 2.0's spec where you don't prefix the attribute with `xlink:`, but if backward browser compatibility is of concern, make sure to use `xlink:href` and to add the corresponding namespace definition on your `<svg>` element.
+{% endcallout %}

 Now all I need is to set the adjusted CSS to change the stroke width on `use` instead (though there are many ways to do this, e.g.: assign a `data-letter="c"` attribute and select `[data-letter]`).